diggerhq/infrabase-rules/README.md

 # Write policies in natural language

 This is an example repository of custom rules for [Infrabase](https://infrabase.co/).
-It allows you to write security and style policies in natural language, and comes with sensible defaults for most common misconfigurations.
+It allows you to write security and style policies for your infrastructure in natural language (instead of OPA / Sentinel), and comes with sensible defaults for most common misconfigurations.

 ## Overview